ENCCS/hpda-python/content/index.rst

 communities and stable funding sources.

-This lesson is meant to give an overview of working with research data in Python using general libraries for storing, processing and analysing and sharing data.
+This lesson is meant to give an overview of working with research data in Python using general libraries for storing, processing, analysing and sharing data.
 The focus is on high performance.
-After covering tools for performant processing on single workstations the focus shifts to parallel and distributed computing.
+After covering tools for performant processing on single workstations the focus shifts to profiling and optimising, parallel and distributed computing and finally GPU computing.